God of War: Ghost of Sparta: Reception

 Praising its story, Pereira claimed that it is "a more personal story than the other GOW games, but one that still features the series' signature trademarks", and also said that the sex mini-game is "arguably the most over-the-top of the bunch".
 Nelson stated that it is "a game that upholds the standard of quality in gameplay, storytelling and sheer wow factor of the series, while also—like Metal Gear Solid: Peace Walker before it—blurring the lines between portable and console experiences with its amazing presentation."
 Juba said that it "doesn’t have any mind-blowing moments", but "this isn’t an optional side-story; Ghost of Sparta is a must-play for God of War fans."
 GameTrailers said it has a "pretty cool story" that will "definitely feel familiar".
 Parkin, however, stated the "game's primary problem...is in its in-built focus" and that the series "is principally concerned with endlessly upping the ante."
 He also claimed that the developers have "[taken] away the sense of wonder" that is expected of a God of War game and stated "the remaining components struggle to carry the experience."

 In terms of visuals, Tanner stated that the graphics are "better than a big chunk of PS2 games" and that it is the "best-looking game on the PSP thus far."
 Pereira said that it looks as good if not better than other handheld games available.
 Nelson said the graphics are "the best you've ever seen on a handheld."
 He also said that it makes the first two God of War games on the PlayStation 2 look dated.
 GameTrailers said "you'll be treated to the very best visuals the PSP has to offer".
 Parkin described the set-pieces as "incredible" for a handheld platform, however, he stated they "seem tired" in comparison to the opening scenes of God of War III.

 Awards and accolades

 At E3 2010, Ghost of Sparta received nine awards, including "Best Handheld Game", "Best PSP Game", and "PSP Game of Show" from several media outlets, as well as three nominations.
 PlayStation: The Official Magazine awarded it the "Gold Award".
 Kotaku awarded it "Editor's Choice", stating "God of War: Ghost of Sparta is a palm-sized epic video game."
 At the 2010 Spike Video Game Awards, it received "Best Handheld Game".
 At the 2011 British Academy of Film and Television Arts (BAFTA) Video Game Awards, Ghost of Sparta was a nominee for the "Handheld" award.
+During the 14th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), the Academy of Interactive Arts & Sciences awarded Ghost of Sparta with "Portable Game of the Year".